p4pktgen/p4pktgen/docs/tips-and-tricks.md

 After the table is applied in control `cIngress`, there is an `if` statement (shown below) that marks the packet for dropping and exits the control block, if `rand_drop` is 1.
-Otherwise, it does not mark the packet for dropping, and with bmv2 `simple_switch` the default behavior is for the packet to go out port 0 if it is not dropped.
+Otherwise, it does not mark the packet for dropping, and with bmv2 `simple_switch` combined with `v1model.p4`, the default behavior is for the packet to go out port 0 if it is not dropped.

 ```
             if (meta.rand_drop == 1) {